xlladdins/xll/docs/Excel4MacrosA-D.md

 **DATA.SERIES**?(rowcol, type\_num, date\_num, step\_value, stop\_value,
 trend)

-Rowcol    is a number that specifies where the series should be entered.
+Rowcol&nbsp;&nbsp;&nbsp;&nbsp;is a number that specifies where the series should be entered.
 If rowcol is omitted, the default value is based on the size and shape of the current selection.

 |            |                     |
 | ---------- | ------------------- |